It’s hard to let go

 Missing a payment means no coverage.

-When a premium payment is missed, the policy is terminated which means there will be no protection for your pet effective immediately.
-The more this is delayed, the more likely that both parties will forget about it altogether— especially if the original owner and the new owner are not really in touch with each other all the time.
+Missing the payment of your insurance premium terminates the policy.
+This means there will be no protection for your pet effective immediately.
+Delaying payment causes both parties will forget about it altogether— especially if the original owner and the new owner are not really in touch with each other all the time.

 It may be more expensive to have to re-apply for pet insurance.